UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

         filelist = glob.glob("data/*Occulted*fits")

 ## Vet the datacubes
-This uses the cube checker, a separate command-line tool that lets quickly decide whether or not you should include a particular cube in your reduction.
-The bash
+This uses the cube checker, a separate command-line tool that lets you quickly decide whether or not you should include a particular cube in your reduction.

-define $PYKLIP_PATH as the path to the root folder of PyKLIP.
+Define $PYKLIP_PATH as the path to the root folder of PyKLIP.
 Then,

 from an IPython terminal, do: (the syntax here is weird because you're mixing python with bash commands)